infinimesh/infinimesh/README.md

 Infinimesh is an opinionated multi-tenant hyperscale Platform to connect IoT devices securely.
 It features a unique Graph-based authorization system, allowing users & engineers to create arbitrary hierarchical ontologies, with the possibility to scope permissions down to single sub-devices to specific users (e.g. suppliers).
 It exposes simple to consume RESTful & gRPC APIs with both high-level (e.g. device shadow) and low-level (sending messages) concepts.
 Infinimesh Platform is open source and fully kubernetes compliant.
 No vendor lock-in - **run it yourself on Kubernetes in your own datacenter, under your control with maximum data privacy.**

 ## Project status
 Infinimesh is currently under open source development.
-All development, is open source and completely transparent on GitHub.
+All development is open source and completely transparent on GitHub.
 APIs are alpha and may change at any time.
-Many components are already available: MQTT Bridge, State management, Graph-based permission management, Device-to-Cloud and Cloud-to-Device messages.
+Many components modern IoT cloud provider won't have yet are already available:
+**MQTT Bridge**, **State management (digital twin)**, **Graph-based permission management (multi-dimensional permissons at data layer)** and **Device-to-Cloud and Cloud-to-Device messages**.

 A kubernetes operator is also available, which is in an early stage.
 The simplest way to work with infinimesh is using a kubernetes based development environment: (https://github.com/infinimesh/infinimesh/tree/master/hack/microk8s).

 A ui/dashboard is currently under development and will be available in mid Q2 2019.
 <br /> [Here](https://github.com/infinimesh/infinimesh/blob/master/roadmap.md) is a link to our feature roadmap.